 - CONTACT US

-Mohs Micrographic Surgery is the most advanced and effective treatment procedure for skin cancer available today.
-The procedure is performed by specially trained surgeons such as Dr. Daniel Behroozan who have completed at least one additional year of fellowship training (in addition to the physician’s three-year dermatology residency) under the tutelage of a Mohs College member.
+Mohs Micrographic Surgery is the most advanced and effective treatment for skin cancer available today.
+The procedure is performed by specially trained Mohs surgeons such as Dr. Daniel Behroozan who have completed at least one additional year of fellowship training (in addition to the physician’s three-year dermatology residency) under the tutelage of a Mohs College member.
+Members of the American College of Mohs Surgery such as Dr. Behroozan, have completely an additional year of training specifically in the Mohs surgery technique following the completion of a traditional dermatology residency.
+This is a competitive fellowship position given only to the top dermatology candidates each year and culminates in certification by the American College of Mohs Surgery.
+This is distinguished from members of a different society known as the American Society for Mohs Surgery.
+Members of this other society are not required to perform additional training in Mohs surgery and therefore less qualified and experienced to perform these types of intricate procedures.

 Initially developed by Dr. Frederic E. Mohs, the Mohs procedure is a state-of-the-art treatment that has been continuously refined over 70 years.
 With the Mohs technique, Dr. Behroozan is able to see beyond the visible disease, to precisely identify and remove the entire tumor layer by layer while leaving the surrounding healthy tissue intact and unharmed.
 As the most exact and precise method of tumor removal, it minimizes the chance of re-growth and lessens the potential for scarring or disfigurement.

-- The cancer is in an area where it is important to preserve healthy tissue for maximum functional and cosmetic result, such as eyelids, nose, ears, lips, fingers, toes, genitals;
+- The cancer is in an area where it is important to preserve healthy tissue for maximum functional and cosmetic results, such as eyelids, nose, ears, lips, fingers, toes, or genitals.

 - The cancer was treated previously and recurred